syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 * Our custom adaptor must extend the `DataAdaptor` class.
 * Override available CRUD methods to handle data querying and manipulation.
-* Register our custom adaptor class as a service in the `Startup.cs`.
+* Register our custom adaptor class as a service in the `Program.cs`.

 Now, create a new class named `BugDataAdaptor.cs` under the `Data` folder and replace the following code in that class.